meta-llama/prompt-ops/docs/advanced/readme.md

 ### Standardized Format

-The `DatasetAdapter.adapt()` method transforms your custom dataset into a standardized format that prompt-ops can work with.
+The `DatasetAdapter.adapt()` method transforms your custom dataset into a standardized format that llama-prompt-ops can work with.
 This standardized format is a list of dictionaries, where each dictionary represents a single example with the following structure:

 ```python
 {